Why Standard Manuscript Format: How to Submit Your Stories

 3. Organization of Information

 If a piece of writing uses Standard Manuscript Format, the people choosing whether to accept or reject the text can easily find important information like the author’s name, the title, and the word count.
 Making it easy for an editor, agent, or publisher to contact the author or check that the story’s parameters meet their needs will paint the author in a positive light.
 The flipside is also true.
 If these industry professionals can’t find the information they need, they might not consider the submission.
-As an author, you want to make it as easy as possible for people say yes to your writing.
+As an author, you want to make it as easy as possible for people to say yes to your writing.
 Standard Manuscript Format will help.

 Why Editors Prefer Standard Manuscript Format